Russia sends nuclear-capable bombers on patrol over Belarus

 The Belarusian Defense Ministry said that such Russian bomber flights will be conducted on a regular basis.

 The Russian military said the bombers spent over 4 1/2 hours in the air during the mission intended to buttress the countries’ alliance.
-It noted that the bomber patrol “wasn’t aimed against any third countries.”
+It said the bomber patrol “wasn’t aimed against any third countries.”

+But Russia’s deputy U.N. ambassador, Dmitry Polyansky, told reporters at U.N. headquarters in New York that “it is a response to a massive build-up on the Polish-Belarusian border

 Russia has strongly supported Belarus amid a tense standoff this week as thousands of migrants and refugees, most of them from the Middle East, gathered on the Belarusian side of the border with Poland in the hope of crossing into Western Europe.